dev9com/json-config/README.md

 This builder does a few things.
 It creates a file in ```build/{env}/config.json``` that is the full set of properties compiled for that environment.
 In addition, we are supporting the generation of a limited subset of that config file, a term we are calling bundles.
 To create a new bundle, simply add a file at ```src/bundles/{bundle}.conf```.
 Look at the README.md in that directory if you want more specific information around bundles.
 The generated files will be placed at ```build/{env}/{bundle}.json```.

-## Heirarchical Config ##
+## Hierarchical Config ##

 Look at that qa.db section again.
 See the ${default.db}?
 That's basically telling Typesafe Config to take the ${default.db} object, and lay the rest of the object on top of it, overriding any duplicate properties that exist, and merging smartly for all nested objects.
-This is the core of how all of the individual files work, and the core of Heirarchical Configuration.
+This is the core of how all of the individual files work, and the core of Hierarchical Configuration.
 Imagine all of the files are concatenated together, you might end up with an intermediate file like this:

     default {
         db {